Rokyr/capstone_insurance/README.md

 ---
 # 2. Choice of Data

-## Rich Feature Set
+### Rich Variable Set
 The dataset includes attributes such as age, sex, BMI, number of children, smoking status, and region.
 These provide a balanced mix of socioeconomic and clinical indicators, making it suitable for both exploratory analysis and predictive modelling, which shall be on the agenda next.

-## Potential for Correlation and Risk Analysis
+### Potential for Correlation and Risk Analysis
 The combination of demographic, lifestyle, and cost variables allows for building dashboards that highlight correlations, risk scores, and utilisation patterns.

 ---
 # 3. ETL
 The pipeline is designed to:
-- Extract from csv file.
+- Extract from csv file and log extraction time.
 - Transform the data by cleaning, validating, and engineering features.
 - Load the processed data into a structured format for streamlit application and a database.